veronicasyseo/finalyearproject/README.md

 Use benchmark.py to simply use tesseract OCR on any image - will usually not be very accurate

+Interpretoutput.py
+Given a txt file containing the OCR output from the initial pre-procesing and an advance shipment notice (ASN) in csv format (see google drive), it categorizes each line of text into the following categories:
+Item code, solid (assort) code, quantity, box number, item description, or "nothing".
+This will be useful for determining whether further image processing is needed for a particular input image.

 What needs to be done:
  - [COMPLETED] Automatic character extraction (single characters) using opencv (could build on extractandmergelines.py.)